object-matrix/gitlab-ci-helpers/README.md

 # gitlab-ci-helpers
-Gitlab helper scripts for setting up Ci/CD pipelines
+Gitlab helper scripts for easier setup of CI/CD pipelines in your projects.